 Jeffrey also performed Danilo in a new production of The Merry Widow for Opera Australia in both Sydney and Melbourne, and Escamillo in Carmen for Opera Queensland.
-Concert performances in 2004 included New Year’s eve at the Sydney Opera House, Concert and recording (BIS) of Symphonies 5 & 9 by Alexander Lokshin as part of the Styriate Festival, Graz, Austria, Opera in the Vineyards, Lisa Gasteen in Concert (Guest Artist), Liederabend at St John’s Cathedral & Die Winterreise Oxford & 4MBS Brisbane (recording and recital).
-This recital was bracketed with Nigel Kennedy as “one of the outstanding performances of 2004 in Australia.
+Concert performances in 2004 included New Year’s Eve at the Sydney Opera House; concert and recording (BIS) of Symphonies 5 & 9 by Alexander Lokshin as part of the Styriate Festival, Graz, Austria; Opera in the Vineyards; Lisa Gasteen in Concert (Guest Artist); Liederabend at St John’s Cathedral and Die Winterreise Oxford with 4MBS Brisbane (recording and recital).
+This recital was bracketed with Nigel Kennedy as “one of the outstanding performances of 2004" in Australia.

-2007 likewise Jeffrey continued to delve into the Art song repertoire, including, Brahms, Duparc, Faure, Webern, Berg with concerts in Rome, the inaugural Summer festival at Chateau Padies.
-Performances of Verdi Arias in concert for the 4MBS festival in Brisbane as well a live broadcast for the BBC.
+In 2007 likewise Jeffrey continued to delve into the art song repertoire including Brahms, Duparc, Fauré, Webern and Berg with concerts in Rome and the inaugural Summer Festival at Chateau Padies; performances of Verdi arias in concert for the 4MBS Festival in Brisbane as well as a live broadcast for the BBC.

 He made his role debut as Rigoletto under the baton of Alistair Dawes revivifying their professional relationship begun when both were at the ROH.

-Other engagements included a Beethoven 9 in Australia as well as his debut as Scarpia in Tosca also undertaken in Australia as part of the 4MBS Festival.
-Summer of 2008 Jeffrey again performed at the Chateau Padies Festival, France.
+Other engagements included a Beethoven 9th Symphony in Australia as well as his debut as Scarpia in Tosca also undertaken in Australia as part of the 4MBS Festival.
+In the summer of 2008 Jeffrey again performed at the Chateau Padies Festival, France.

 Summer 2009 included a return to Glyndebourne undertaking the role of Falstaff for the first time, his debut in the title role of Simone in a Gala concert performance for Chelsea Opera Group of Simone Boccanegra (1857 version) at Queen Elizabeth Hall, South Bank.
 Also that summer Jeffrey made his role debut as Frank in Die Fledermaus for London Lyric Opera at Cadogan Hall.